SanatankrMishra/CloudComplaint/README.md

 <img width="337" alt="logo" src="https://github.com/user-attachments/assets/02f33549-d296-4655-b401-493f64347e3a">

-# MyHostel
+# CloudComplaint

-My Hostel is a hostel complaint, Services leaving filling application.
+CloudComplaint is a hostel complaint, Services leaving filling application.
 It was designed with primary objective of easing the filling and maintenance of complaints by the students and management respectively.
 It saves a lot of time and reduces a great deal of paper work.

 ### Screenshots